 Our number one priority is looking after your invested money.
-One of the main ways we do this is through our reserve fund (Loan Shield) which has ensured that since launching in 2015 we've not missed one repayment to an Investor, not even by a day.
+One of the main ways we do this is through our reserve fund (Loan Shield) which has ensured that since launching in 2015 we've made every scheduled payment to our investors.
 Despite our 100% track record to date, we need to be clear that past performance is not a guarantee of the future and the Reserve Fund does not guarantee your investment.

 Thinking about investing?
 Our Investor Booklet has everything you need to know.
 In here you can read up about how we look after your money and exactly how Loan Shield works, how we carefully select our borrowers, everything you want to know about how peer-to-peer works and how we manage risk.

 Check out some of our most frequently asked questions.
 If you can't find the answer you're looking for, get in touch and we'll get back to you as soon as we can.

 We only allow NZ tax residents over 18 years of age to invest through our platform.

 Our current market interest rates are displayed on our Investor page.
 When bidding for an investment, Investors choose the minimum interest rate they are willing to accept on their investment between a range of 6% and 8.5% p.a. depending on the investment term and the product they are investing in.
 The interest rate you choose when bidding on the Platform is the minimum gross interest rate you will receive on your investment, before RWT (Resident Withholding Tax) is deducted.When funding a loan, we use the lowest available investor rates in the Platform first to ensure we can offer the most competitive interest rates and continue to attract high quality borrowers.